polmorenoc/opendr/README.md

 - Updated to be used with Python 3.4+
 - Updated OpenDR to use OpenGL 3.3+ methods by using the modern pipepline (instead of the old fixed function pipeline).
 I also use shaders for rendering.
 This opens up the ability to use modern features (e.g. MSAA) and take more advantage of newer GPUs.
 - Two main modes are used, either MESA or GLFW.
 The first allows the code to be easily run on headless servers, but is a software based implementation of OpenGL (i.e. runs on CPU).
 The second one allows running on GPUs without popping up an OpenGL window.
 In order for it to be fully headless (to run on most servers) you'd need to have NVIDIA GPUs with a [certain X configuration](http://www.nvidia.com/content/PDF/remote-viz-tesla-gpus.pdf) (see section on "SETTING UP THE X SERVER FOR HEADLESS OPERATION").
-- The current code allows as input differentiable lists of objects (meshes) so that one can render more complex scenes (e.g. using multiple objects and textures).
+- The code I've implemented also allows as input lists of objects (meshes) so that one can render more complex scenes (e.g. using multiple objects and textures).
 - Current work in progress:
     - Use modern OpenGL to implement analytic derivatives (see OpenDR's SQErrorRenderer class for an implementation of the squared error of an image and the OpenDR render).
     - Get derivatives wrt Texture units working.

 #Chumpy:
 Most of it is the same.
 Added some code for other optimization methods.

+I'll upload a simple demo asap!
+For a more complicated use-case see my [Overcoming Occlusion with Inverse Graphics project](https://github.com/polmorenoc/inversegraphics).